PirieD704/final_project/readme.md

 We built a multiplayer game where players try to find the 'flag' moving around the game board, change it to their color and defend it from players on the opposing team for a set amount of time to win the round and earn bragging rights.

-The game is built on the MEAN stack (MongoDB, Angular, Express and NodeJS) with the Phaser.io game engine driving the HTML5 canvas and Socket.io making multiplayer gaming possible.
+The game is built on the MEAN stack (MongoDB, Angular, Express and Node.js) with the Phaser game engine driving the HTML5 canvas and Socket.io making multiplayer gaming possible.

 ##What We Used
 ---